 During your interview, you probably won’t have many opportunities to mute your microphone as you’ll be answering a lot of questions.

-Though it’s not always possible to remove external noises entirely, there are some steps you can take to ensure your room is as quiet as possible.
+Though it’s not always possible to limit distractions and remove external noises entirely, there are some steps you can take to ensure your room is as quiet as possible.

 If you live with family members or roommates, let them know what’s happening so they don’t interrupt in the middle of your interview, or make any unnecessary noise.
 It’s also a good idea to close windows to eliminate noises from outside, such as traffic or barking dogs.

 Prepare for the job interview exactly as you would when meeting the hiring manager in person.